 About

 Crown Law’s extensive pool of experienced lawyers advises and represents the Queensland Government in all areas of law affecting the public sector and the State of Queensland.
-We operate as a self-funded business unit of the Department of Justice and Attorney-General, providing legal services to Queensland Government only.
+We operate as a self-funded business unit of the Department of Justice (DoJ), providing legal services to Queensland Government only.

 Working exclusively for Queensland Government means all Crown Law’s resources and skills are focused on the government’s priorities and legal needs.
 Our clear understanding of the environment in which departments and agencies operate is enhanced by the fact that we too are part of the Queensland State Government.
 Crown Law does not provide legal services to the public.